Red Electric (band)

-Red Electric (formerly Drive and Red Electrick) is the name of a Maltese rock band formed in 1995.
+Red Electric (formerly Drive and Red Electrick) is the name of a Maltese rock band formed in 2008.
+The current line-up consists of frontman Joe Roscoe (voice and guitars), Peter Borg (guitars), Aleandro Spiteri Monsigneur (keyboardist), and Ivan Borg (bassist).
 The original line-up was made up of Matthew James Borg (voice and keyboards), Peter Borg (guitars), Jonas Delicata (guitars), Ivan Borg (bass and backing vocals), and Raphael Tonna (drums).
-The current line-up consist of guitarist Peter Borg, pianist Aleandro Spiteri Monsigneur, bassist Ivan Borg, singer Joe Roscoe, and drummer Robert Spiteri.

 History

-The band released its first single titled Shake in 1995.
-In 2008, the band changed its name from Drive to Red Electrick.
-The band has since released four albums and eight singles.
-Its most popular releases are Dangerous, Young Again, Everybody's Listening and Paul.
+Founded in 2008, the band changed its name from 'Drive' to 'Red Electrick', while the founding band members were still at college.
+The band later released its first album, Vine Lady, in 2010.
+The band has since released five albums, one EP, and various collaborative singles.
+Its most popular releases are Right Here, Everybody's Listening, Dangerous, Young Again, G.O.R.G.E.O.U.S, and Who the Heck is REK.

 In 2015, drummer Robert Spiteri took over from founding member and drummer Raphael Tonna.
 In 2018, main vocalist Matthew James Borg left the band, citing personal reasons.
 Singer Joe Roscoe subsequently joined the band as main vocalist.
-The name of the band was changed to Red Electric in 2022 and announced on social media alongside their new logo.
+The name of the band was changed to Red Electric in 2022 and announced on social media alongside their new branding.

-In summer 2022, Red Electric released a new single titled Fix of You.
+In Summer 2022, Red Electric released a new single titled Fix of You.
 The song was written in 2021 and speaks about being addicted to a toxic relationship and the positive reinforcement resulting from that relationship despite the risk it poses.

-Over the years, Red Electric have performed in and toured a number of cities overseas, including Austria, Copenhagen and London.
+Over the years, Red Electric have performed in and toured a number of cities overseas, including Austria, Cyprus, Denmark, Los Angeles, UK, Poland, and Spain.
 The band has also signed agreements with international companies.
-In 2009, Red Electric signed an agreement with Poison Tree Records, a Los Angeles-based label for their music to be promoted, released, and distributed digitally worldwide.
+In 2009, Red Electric (then Red Electrick) signed an agreement with Poison Tree Records, a Los Angeles-based label for their music to be promoted, released, and distributed digitally worldwide.
 Another digital agreement was signed in 2011 with another Los Angeles-based distributor, BFM Digital, where their debut album Vine Lady was available on a number of digital stores such as Amazon, Spotify and iTunes.
 This deal predated the availability of iTunes in Malta.

+More significantly, the band released the song 'Right Here' under the Rexius Records label in 2018.
+The band has since signed a global publishing deal with Reservoir Media in 2021.

+Their latest song 'Emotional Surgery' was released in November 2024.